MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dukmdt/ne-d3dukmdt-_d3dddi_video_signal_scanline_ordering.md

 ## -remarks

 The values of the D3DDDI_VIDEO_SIGNAL_SCANLINE_ORDERING enumeration type indicate whether the image displayed on the monitor contains the entire content of a video frame or only half of the content (that is, either the even or odd scan lines, which occur interchangeably).
-The values also indicate which field comes first in the ordering.</p>
+The values also indicate which field comes first in the ordering.